Chapter 5

 His huge belly bounced and roiled and wood chips flew in chunks.

-The crowd murmured in amazement, then began cheering loudly as Lume firmly anchored his feet and whirled the ax faster and faster.
+The crowd murmured in amazement, then began cheering loudly as Lume firmly anchored his feet and whirled the ax faster.

 Eku could not believe the sound the ax head made when striking the tree, a sound with a visceral edge, as though the air itself was shocked by the impact of each blow.

-Kozik and Ingwabi each took frantic turns, their young muscles striated and straining, but normally placid Lume was possessed by a demon, the ax spinning over his head, first from one direction than the other, wood chunks flying in all directions, slivers plastering themselves to his great belly.
+Kozik and Ingwabi each took frantic turns, their young muscles striated and straining, but normally placid Lume was now possessed by a demon, the ax spinning over his head, first from one direction than the other, wood chunks flying in all directions, slivers plastered against his shaking belly.

-In no time, Lume surpassed the hunters and soon his tree groaned and creaked and after a last, wicked blow, fell downward, the crash drowned by the roar of the crowd.
+In no time, Lume surpassed the hunters and soon the tree groaned and creaked and after a last, wicked blow, fell downward, the crash drowned by the roar of the crowd.

-Shortly after, Kozik delivered a final blow to the hunters' tree and the crowd cheered more loudly.
+Shortly after, Kozik delivered a final blow to the hunters' tree and the crowd cheered again.

 Sweating profusely and covered with slivers of wood, Lume hugged his powerful, but still young son and pulled him toward the river.

-“I’m going with them,” Yathi told Eku and tore off to squeeze himself between his big brother and giant father, the three of them leading a large group for a swim.
+“I’m going with them,” Yathi shouted and tore off to squeeze himself between his big brother and giant father, the three of them leading a large group for a swim.

 Eku grinned up at Tiuti, the two of them having stayed to watch the boat carvers.

-He watched the Mantle attack each tree, stripping bark and smoothing knots; chopping through the trunk where the branches began.
+Eku watched in fascination as the Mantle attacked each tree, stripping bark and smoothing knots.

-Eku noted the tools the Mantel would use for precision carving had been modified to fit Abantu blades of isipo-gazi.
+Eku noted the tools the Mantel used for the precision carving were modified to fit Abantu blades of isipo-gazi.

-He spent several days with the old master, the two of them learning everything they could about how the dugouts took proper form.
+He spent the following days with the old master, the two of them learning everything they could about how the dugouts took proper form.

 This is a good night, Eku thought.

-The air was warm and sultry, but clear, more like a night of early lobo-yaka, before the moisture moved in and the rains began.
+The air was warm, but clear, more like early lobo-yaka, before the rains began.

-Eku, Yathi, Kolo and Goguk sat at the edge of the river, on a flat river rock, wearing only loincloths, feet dangled so toes almost touched the water.
+Eku sat with Yathi, Kolo and Goguk at the edge of flat rock, feet dangled with toes just above the water.

 The bellies of the young males were full; they were content, enjoying the atmosphere of a mysterious land.